quixio/quix-docs/docs/platform/tutorials/index.md

 # Tutorials

-The Quix tutorials provide you with learning experiences.
-They are meant to be fun, informative, and interesting.
+The Quix tutorials provide you with experience of using Quix.
+They guide you in a step-by-step manner through a practical use case.

+Each tutorial is divided into parts, so that you can leave a tutorial at a convenient point, come back to it later, and continue where you left off.

 ## For the data scientist